Nawang17/momos-client/README.md

 # Momos

 Welcome to the Momos client-side repository!
 Momos is a social network webapp i created to improve my full stack development skills.
-This repository contains the code for the client side of the webapp, which is built using React and mantine.
+This repository contains the code for the client side, built using React and Mantine UI library.

 You can see a live demo of the webapp at https://momosz.com/

 ## 👨‍💻 Technologies